jkbredsquiggles/whitelabeldocumentation/chat/Event Setup Instructions.md

 - Read/WriteCapacityUnits: capacity of the dynamodbs.
 I haven't tried anything but 5
 - UseAuthorizationForLambda: tells the java/kotlin program whether or not to authorize tokens sent by the chat clients (currently this does nothing).

-This create all AWS resources needed for chat.
+This creates all AWS resources needed for chat.

 ## 3. Add Conversations to the DBs